xivapi/ffxiv-datamining/research/companion-app.md

 - `User-Agent` - `ffxivcomapp-e/1.0.0.5 CFNetwork/902.2 Darwin/17.7.0`

 **PHP code to query the API**
-- It should be fairly easy to convert this to node, all you need is the ability to create a UUID (i do wonder if any kind of token would work), and your token and you're good to go.
+- It should be fairly easy to convert this to node, all you need is the ability to create a UUID (i do wonder if any kind of request-id would work, eg sha1(random()) or current unix time lol), and your token and you're good to go.

 ```php
 <?php